Psycho-Cybernetics by Maxwell Maltz is the first book I read after graduating college and it was one of the best investments I ever made.

 Most quality goals seem impossible when you’re looking at them on the surface.

 That’s why it’s critical to set the high-level goal first.
-Then, break that goal down into baby steps.
-It’s much easier to write 100 words per day than to write 12, 3,000-word articles.
+Then break down that goal into smaller, easier goals.
+It’s much easier to write 100 words per day as opposed to 36,000.

 4. Remember that you compete against yourself